Deep Clustering for Data Cleaning and Integration

 \section{Deep Clustering Concepts and Techniques}

-The fundamental difference between SC and DC methods is that SC methods act on a static representation, and DC methods adapt and learn the representation in an unsupervised manner and then use it in clustering.
-Most SC methods follow a hard clustering mechanism where they take a distance matrix as input and return the clustering results in one discrete set of labels corresponding to each data point's cluster ~\cite{DBLP:journals/corr/abs-2206-07579}.
+The fundamental difference between SC and DC methods is that SC methods act on a static representation, and DC methods adapt and learn the representation and use it for clustering.
+Most SC methods follow a hard clustering mechanism that takes a distance matrix as input and returns the 1-dimensional discrete clustering labels~\cite{DBLP:journals/corr/abs-2206-07579}.
 It is hard to optimize a 1-dimensional discrete vector for a neural network.
-As opposed to this, DC algorithms work on a soft clustering mechanism that takes a high dimensional distance matrix as input, learns the representation used for clustering in a low dimensional latent space, and returns a K-dimensional continuous vector in the label space.
-The resulting K-dimensional continuous vector can be optimized to get the final clustering 1-dimensional discrete vector ~\cite{DBLP:journals/corr/abs-2206-07579}.
+Instead, DC algorithms work on a soft clustering mechanism that takes a high dimensional distance matrix as input, learns the representation in a low dimensional latent space, and returns a K-dimensional continuous vector in the label space.
+The resulting K-dimensional continuous vector can be optimized for the final clustering 1-dimensional discrete vector ~\cite{DBLP:journals/corr/abs-2206-07579}.